 I buy some fake Crocs, and then ten minutes later fall over and nearly break my ankle.
 Pinche fayuca de la chingada!
 I exclaim, feeling pretty sure I’m getting the swearing right.
 I hobble back to the sea where we get chatting to some Americans from the Midwest who are affable, chatty, and very big.
 I get the impression that if I ask them about the election later in the year I might start to hate them, so I don’t.

 Just off the beach there’s a huge amount of commerce but on it there are, unusually for Mexico, no vendedores ambulantes.
 It’s quite a contrast from when we went to Playa Condesa in Acapulco in February, where we were approached by vendors every ten seconds.
 It was rather like the metro in Mexico City.
 They were selling beach gear, clothes, cold drinks, full meals, massages, and an hour with a massive bass-heavy speaker (thankfully there were no takers for that one).
 They were unceasingly polite and not particularly insistent.
 We know that they were taking a risk.
 Two weeks after our visit one was shot dead on the same stretch of sand*.
 The fact that there were heavily-armed (and, bizarrely, jungle-camouflaged) squadrons of soldiers running around the promenade was hard to tally with the whole lying-on-the-beach thing.
-A useful tip for visiting Acapulco is: Don’t talk to taxi drivers if you want to enjoy your visit, but do ask them questions if you’re at all interesting in getting some sense of how f*cking dangerous the place is if you’re not a tourist.
+A useful tip for visiting Acapulco is: Don’t talk to taxi drivers if you want to enjoy your visit, but do ask them questions if you’re at all interested in getting some sense of how f*cking dangerous the place is if you’re not a tourist.

 The fact that on the beach in PDC there are no vendors means it’s actually hard to get hold of a beer or a bottle of water.
 Along the beach there are chain hotels where you can’t get anything to eat or drink unless you’re a guest.
 Entire stretches of beach are wholly-owned.
 Everybody we talk to agrees that it’s a safe place to visit.
 It is, for tourists, mostly.
 The fact that the locals are absent suggests that it’s not so for everybody.
 They depend on tourists for their economic survival, but have limited access to them.
 The situation puts me in mind of promotional photos of the alcoholic folk-punk band The Pogues in the late 1980s, where all bottles, glasses, spliffs, crack pipes, etc would be removed from the scene.
 (I see that in relation to cigarettes this phenomenon is known as ‘tobacco bowdlerisation’.)
 Frantz Fanon wrote about the ‘invisibility of the colonial subject’, but he could just as well have been talking about tourism.
 Most holiday brochures feature no images of the local people, except those in a servile capacity, pouring drinks or dancing their wacky dances.
 The roots of modern tourism do, after all, lie in colonialism, in taking possession of what we see, which is why John Urry called his classic study of the field ‘The Tourist Gaze’.
 This partly explain why we spend so much time on holiday taking photos, like the ones I’m showing off here.